La Toya (album): Background

 Jackson waited six months for US hip-hop producers Full Force to fit her into their busy schedule.
 Jackson wanted them to contribute a more aggressive sound to the LP.
 At the time, Full Force member Paul Anthony disclosed that the group decided to work with Jackson because "we like the underdogs."
 The four Full Force tracks include "You're Gonna Get Rocked!", "You Blew", "Such a Wicked Love", and "Not Giving Up On Love."

 Other contributions were from producers Bobby Hart & Dick Eastman on the duet with John Pagano "If I Could Get To You", Harold Faltermeyer on the eccentric "Turn On the Radio", and Stephen Laurence Harvey on "Does It Really Matter".
 La Toya was recorded from March 1987 through 1988.
 The album was mixed down in New York.
 As a result of working with such a varied group of producers, the LP's two sides had distinctly different sounds.
-Side A, featuring tracks 1 through 5, had a hip-hop & breakbeat theme tailored for the US market while Side B was more oriented towards European synthpop.
+Side A, containing tracks 1 through 5, had a hip-hop & breakbeat theme tailored for the US market while Side B was more oriented towards European synthpop.
 Jackson had high expectations for the album, having worked on it for two years.
 "I've had no private life at all for two years.
 My whole life has been this record.
 It's hard work.
 It's not glamorous at all."

-Jackson dedicated the album to the children of the world due to her involvement in the "Just Say No" campaign which was designated for children between the ages of 3 to 7.
+Jackson dedicated the album to the children of the world due to her involvement in the "Just Say No" campaign which was designated for children between the ages of 3 and 7.

-The album is available on Spotify under the title You're Gonna Get Rocked, to which is Jackson's highest played album on the platform.
+The album is available on Spotify under the title You're Gonna Get Rocked.
+It is Jackson's highest played album on the platform.